jsdclxvi/Reforestation/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## What does a female snake use for support?
+A co-Bra!